-I spent most of my early life living in a small country town… and although I now live thousands of miles away (in a very small town) I still miss some of those country comfort foods.
-And you don’t get much more country than good ‘ol Beans & Cornbread!
+I spent most of my life living in a small country town… And you don’t get much more country than good ‘ol Beans & Cornbread!
 My favorite way to eat cornbread is smothered in Homemade Baked Beans and topped with Cheese, Onions & Avocado!

 Most Gluten Free Cornbread turns out too crumbly & dry… But, this Gluten and Dairy Free Cornbread Recipe is perfect & moist, and nobody will ever know what it’s missing!
-Plus, with this recipe, you can easily dry the bread and use it for gluten free cornbread stuffing!
+Plus, with this recipe, you can easily dry the bread and use it for Gluten Free Cornbread Stuffing!

-- 1 Cup Organic Corn Flour or Organic Corn Meal (I prefer the smoother texture of Corn Flour – and always use organic to stay away from bad GMO’s)
+- 1 Cup Organic Corn Flour or Organic Corn Meal (I prefer the smoother texture of Corn Flour – and always use organic whenever possible)